 Education is an investment in your future.
 During the next several years you and your family will focus your resources such as time, energy, talents and finances into your education.
 King's offers a twofold financial aid program to assist new and continuing students as they endeavor to finance their education.
-The first part consists of merit based, institutional scholarships while the second part is need based, federal aid.
+The first part consists of institutional scholarships while the second part includes federal aid.
 Both aspects are discussed in further detail below.

-Institutional / Merit-Based Aid
+Institutional Aid

 President's Merit Scholarship: The President's Merit Scholarship is awarded to incoming students on the basis of their composite ACT/SAT score and cumulative high school GPA.
 If a student does not have a high school transcript exceptions are made by the Admissions Committee and consideration is given to students who have successfully completed their GED.
 Students transferring to The King's College may also be eligible for the Presidential Scholarship based on their composite SAT/ACT score as well as their cumulative, college GPA.
+This award is contingent upon the student's full-time enrollment a well as residing in on-campus housing.
 Students are required to remain in academic "Good Standing" in order to maintain their President's Merit Scholarship.
 A student is in "Good Standing" when a cumulative GPA meets the standard on the following scale:

-Freshman: 1.8 or higher Sophomore: 1.9 or higher Junior: 2.0 or higher Senior: 2.0 or higher
+Freshman: 1.8 or higher

+Sophomore: 1.9 or higher Junior: 2.0 or higher Senior: 2.0 or higher

 Visit Scholarship: We understand that visiting colleges can be costly, and visiting a college in New York City is no exception.
 We also know the value of actually seeing the college you're considering-meeting students and faculty, touring the campus and student apartments, and exploring your potential new neighborhood.
-For students who visit The King's College during their Senior year of high school and enroll at King's the following fall we will award a one-time \$1,000 Scholarship to help defer the costs of the visit.
+For students who attend one of our Inviso campus visit weekends during their Senior year of high school and enroll at King's the following fall we will award a one-time \$1,000 Scholarship to help defer the costs of the visit.
+Alternatively, we are offering a one-time \$500 visit scholarship for all other campus visits.
 This scholarship also applies to transfer students who visit during the academic year leading up to their enrolling at King's.